charlesleavitt13/pidoors/README.md

 | **2) Door Controller** | GPIO + card reader daemon (run on each door Pi) |
 | **3) Full** | Both server and controller on one Pi (small deployments) |

+To remove an installation later, run `sudo ./uninstall.sh` on the same machine.
+It can remove the server, the door controller, or both, and optionally back up then wipe the database.

 #### What the installer does

 1. Updates system packages
 2. Installs dependencies (Nginx, PHP-FPM, MariaDB, Node.js, Python libraries)
-3. Generates TLS certificates and enables encrypted database connections
+3. Generates TLS certificates (with proper CA/server extensions) and enables **one-way** encrypted MariaDB connections
 4. Creates the `users` and `access` databases with all required tables
 5. Imports the full database schema (base tables + migration extensions)
 6. Deploys the PHP API to `/var/www/pidoors/`
 7. Builds the React SPA and deploys to `/var/www/pidoors-ui/`
 8. Configures Nginx to serve the SPA with `/api/*` routed to PHP-FPM
 9. Prompts you to create an admin account (username, email + password)
+10. Generates a **controller enrollment token** (printed at the end — required when installing remote door Pis)
-10. Sets up log rotation and backup scripts
+11. Sets up log rotation and backup scripts

 #### After installation

 1. Open `https://your-pi-ip/` in a browser
 2. Log in with the email (or username `Admin`) and password you set during install
+3. **Write down the enrollment token** shown at the end of a server install.
+Remote door controllers will ask for it.
+It is also stored in `/var/www/pidoors/includes/config.php` as `enrollment_token`.
-3. Navigate to **Doors** to see your door controllers as they come online
+4. Navigate to **Doors** to see your door controllers as they come online
-4. Navigate to **Cards** to add access cards
+5. Navigate to **Cards** to add access cards (the **Card ID / PIN** field is both the Wiegand card number and the keypad PIN)
-5. Set up **Schedules** and **Access Groups** as needed
+6. Set up **Schedules** and **Access Groups** as needed.
+Assign a **Hold Open Schedule** on a door if it should stay unlocked during those hours.

 ### Manual Installation